×

 We asked people if there is a lot of crime.
 They answered:

 "Great Guana Cay, is generally considered a safe and peaceful destination.
 Like any other place, it is not entirely free from crime, but the crime rate is relatively low.
 Most incidents are minor and involve petty theft or property crimes.
 Violent crimes are extremely rare, especially against tourists.
 The local community and law enforcement work together to maintain a safe environment for both residents and visitors.
-However, it's always recommended for visitors to take standard precautions to protect their belongings and personal safety," explained one expat living in Great Guana Cay, Bahamas.
+However, it's always recommended for visitors to take standard precautions to protect their belongings and personal safety," commented one expat who made the move to Great Guana Cay.

 What are the schools in Great Guana Cay like?